harsh2102/Parallax_Effect_Using_Rellax.js/README.md

 # Parallex_Effect_Using_Rellax.js
-This webpage that show nice parallex effect using javascript library Rellax.js.
+This webpage that show nice parallex effect using javascript library Rellax.js and Scroll Out library for awesome scrolling effect.

+# Demo